Mussolini Obelisk Rome

 The obelisk was made after a number of industry leaders from Carrara gifted a huge marble monolith that was to be used for the creation of an obelisk dedicated to the former dictator.

 The marble was donated in 1927, but it was not until November 4th 1932 that the inauguration took place.
 Both the extraction of the marble and its transportation to Rome turned out to be more difficult than expected.
-The last time obelisks were moved within Rome was in the 16th century, so nobody had any experience in this kind of task.
+The last time obelisks had been moved from one spot to another within Rome was in the 16th century, so nobody had any experience in this kind of task.

 A concrete structure was created in order to be able to finally pull the obelisk up into a standing position.